nodejs/node/deps/npm/doc/misc/npm-config.md

 A proxy to use for outgoing http requests.
 If the `HTTP_PROXY` or `http_proxy` environment variables are set, proxy settings will be honored by the underlying `request` library.

-### read-only

-* Default: false
-* Type: Boolean

-This is used to mark a token as unable to publish when configuring limited access tokens with the `npm token create` command.

 ### rebuild-bundle